 Even if your furnace, boiler or air conditioning unit is not on its last leg, you may want to consider crunching some numbers to see if a replacement simply makes economic sense.
 Most homeowners look at the payback period to determine how quickly the savings on their monthly utility will surpass the cost of the upgrade.
 For instance, if a homeowner pays $4,000 for a high-efficiency furnace and saves $160 per month from the upgrade, they will be paid back on their investment within 2 years, at which time they will actually be cash flow positive.

-There is no hard and fast rule for what a good payback period is – it really depends on what you’re comfortable with and many shoot for a payback of five years or less.
+There is no hard and fast rule for what a good payback period is – it really depends on what you’re comfortable with.
+Many of our clients shoot for a payback of five years or less.
 If the payback period exceeds the expected life of the unit, you may want to hold off on the investment until it really fails.

 In addition to updating your HVAC system, there are some quick, easy and inexpensive fixes you can do to minimize the work of your heating and cooling systems.

-Programmable Thermostats(and beyond!) - For starters, programmable thermostats allow you to automatically adjust the set point temperature of your home when you are asleep or away.
+Smart ThermostatsAutomatically adjust the set point temperature of your home for when you are asleep or away.
 According to the Department of Energy, by setting your thermostat 10 to 15 degrees cooler during the heating months, "homeowners can save up to 15% on their bill.
-In the summer months, this same strategy – setting your thermostat higher when you’re away – can yield similar results[ii].
-Smart phone and web based HVAC controls go the next step and allow you to check your home's temperature while you are away and change it remotely.
-There are even portable thermostat controls like a TV remote.
+In the summer months, this same strategy – setting your thermostat higher when you’re away – can yield similar results.
+If you don't have NESTs, its time to get some.
+Smart phone and web based HVAC controls allow you to check your home's temperature while you are away and change it remotely, and to easily set up a schedule.

-Zoning Your SystemIf used properly, system zoning can help you save money on your energy bills.
-According to the U.S. Department of Energy, it can save up to 30 percent on a typical heating and cooling bill.
-It is a way to even out your house's temperature, or to vary the heating and cooling of particular areas based on your usage.
+Zoning Your SystemSystem zoning can save up to 30 percent on a typical heating and cooling bill, according to the U.S. Department of Energy.
+It is a way to even out your house's temperature, or to vary the heating and cooling of particular areas based on how you use your home.
 Many homes have ducts and/or pipes that are adaptable to system zoning.
 Zoning a forced air system involves multiple thermostats wired to a control panel, which operate dampers within the existing ductwork.
 The thermostats constantly read the temperature of their specific zone, then open or close the dampers according to the thermostat's settings.
 Zoning baseboard heat involves splitting your existing home mechanically into different zones which can be operated independently.